Skip to content

 A common government gambit in its battle against tax resisters is to say “if you won’t pay taxes ‘voluntarily,’ we’ll seize your property instead.”

 Some tax resisters respond by taunting back: “you’ll have to find it first.”
-One way they have made good on this is by arranging for other people to hold the resisters’ property in their names.
+One way they make good on this is by arranging for other people to hold the resisters’ property in their names.

 Example Ammon Hennacy